F5Networks/f5-openstack-docs/docs/openstack_docs/os-config-guide.rst

 We highly recommend that you follow the RDO [Running an Instance guide](https://www.rdoproject.org/install/running-an-instance/) from here on out.
-They've done a great job describing the information, so we're not going to paraphrase it here.
+They've done a great job presenting the information, so we're not going to paraphrase it here.
+We do have a few tips, though:

-We do have a few tips, though: - We recommend generating a key pair on your client and importing it as opposed to the other way around. - You already created an image as part of this guide; it will be available in the Images list to use when launching your instance. - If your private network doesn't show up in the network list when adding an instance, it may be misconfigured.
+-   We recommend generating a key pair on your client and importing it, as opposed to the other way around.
+-   You already created an image as part of this guide; it will be available in the Images list to use when launching your instance.
+-   If your private network doesn't show up in the network list when adding an instance, it may be misconfigured.

 Further Reading
 ===============